Appeal your assessment

 Appeal Criteria

-If you and/or your spouse/common-law partner or your parent(s), step-parent(s), sponsor(s) or legal guardian(s) have had, or anticipate having, a significant decrease in income for the current year due to an exceptional circumstance(s), you may request an appeal for your application to be reassessed using this year’s estimated income.
+If you and/or your spouse/common-law partner or your parent(s), step-parent(s), sponsor(s) or legal guardian(s) have had, or anticipate having, a significant decrease in income due to an exceptional circumstance(s), you may request an appeal to have your student financial assistance application reassessed using income for the current program year that matches the year of your application number.

 Exceptional circumstances include: